Beta-Human Chorionic Gonadotropin, Quantitative, Spinal Fluid

 Elevated levels of human chorionic gonadotropin in spinal fluid indicate the probable presence of central nervous system metastases or recurrence of tumor in patients with germ cell tumors, including patients with testicular cancer or choriocarcinoma.

 Slight elevations of human chorionic gonadotropin (hCG) in cerebrospinal fluid (CSF) may occur in non-neoplastic diseases.

-Measurement of hCG in spinal fluid should not be relied upon exclusively to determine the presence of central nervous system metastases in patients with germ cell tumors.
+Measurement of hCG in CSF should not be relied upon exclusively to determine the presence of central nervous system metastases in patients with germ cell tumors.